fullerrd/SIP18-Talk/presentation.md

 # Modularize postfixOps

-## What functionality does it provide?
+## What functionality does postfixOps provide?

 It allows you to use operator syntax in postfix position (without ".").